How to Evaluate a Business Before You Buy It

 Almost every deal has two negotiations happening at once: the price negotiation everyone is watching, and the terms negotiation that quietly determines what the seller actually nets after taxes and time.

-Earn-out structure, transition timeline, working capital target at close, allocation between asset classes (which drives seller tax treatment), seller financing terms, real estate lease or sale, non-compete radius and duration.
+A buyer might be inflexible on headline price but very flexible on earn-out structure, transition timeline, working capital target at close, allocation between asset classes (which drives seller tax treatment), seller financing terms, real estate lease or sale, and non-compete radius and duration.

 A seller might be inflexible on retirement timing but flexible on whether the deal pays $2.0M cash today or $2.3M with $300K seller-financed over three years at 7%.

-The deal we structured last year for a Central Indiana landscaping company closed at exactly the buyer’s “final” price — but with a working capital adjustment and earn-out structure that put roughly 12% more in the seller’s pocket than a cleaner offer from a different buyer.
+The deal we structured last year for a Central Indiana company closed at exactly the buyer’s “final” price — but with a working capital adjustment and earn-out structure that put roughly 12% more in the seller’s pocket than a cleaner offer from a different buyer.
 That’s negotiation that moves on terms, not headline price.

 4. Use Silence as a Tool